komalsrathi/marislab-webportal/README.rst

 Introduction
 ============

 This is the Maris Lab's Web Portal Repo.

+Updates:

+1. Changes all textInputs to selectInputs.
+	Circumvents error when typing gene names.
+	Only available gene names can be selected.
+2. Changes all radiobuttons to either selectInputs or checkBoxInputs Sleeker versions of radiobuttons.
-More to come later!
+3. More to come later!